MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ## Introduction

-Built to handle high performance commercial requirements, Surface Pro X breaks new ground by incorporating the most powerful processor ever released on an ARM device, the Microsoft SQ1 ARM chipset.
+Built to handle high performance commercial requirements, Surface Pro X breaks new ground by incorporating the most powerful processors in its class, the Microsoft SQ1 and Microsoft SQ1 ARM chipsets.

 Powered by a 3GHz CPU and a 2.1 teraflop GPU, Surface Pro X provides a full Windows experience.
-Its 13-hour battery life and built-in 4G LTE make it ideally suited for mobile first-line workers and professionals across the financial, legal, and medical fields or any role demanding extended battery life and continuous connectivity capabilities.
+Its 15-hour battery life built-in Gigabit LTE and the versatility of touch, pen, tablet, and laptop make it ideally suited for mobile first-line workers and professionals across the financial, legal, and medical fields or any role demanding extended battery life and continuous connectivity capabilities.

-Surface Pro X is designed almost exclusively for a modern, cloud-based environment centered around Microsoft 365, Intune and Windows Autopilot.
+Surface Pro X is designed almost exclusively for a modern, cloud-based environment and works best when paired with Microsoft 365, Intune and Windows Autopilot.
 This article highlights what that looks like and outlines key considerations for deploying, managing, and servicing Surface Pro X.

 ## Deploying Surface Pro X